Frequently Asked Questions

 - Sponsors: Each new person participating in Above The Limit is sponsored by a senior camp member.
 This individual will be responsible for helping you as a new member of the camp to get the most from your experience.

 - Camp Contribution: Every camp member contributes.
-For members who are not contributing to the camp infrastructure and building the camp, we accept a per-person donation to cover water, kitchen facilities, shower facilities, grey water evaporation, trash facilities, generators, fuel, mutant vehicle expenses, structures, equipment transportation, beer, bar supplies, equipment shipment, and storage.
-Please note that every member of the camp is expected to work daily to keep the camp clean.
+For members who are not contributing to the camp infrastructure and building the camp before the event, we accept a per-person donation of at least $300 to help cover what it takes for us to contribute our art and facilities to the event!
+(The annual costs to make Above The Limit happen run well into five digits, sometimes six, and that's not counting thousands of hours of volunteer labor.)
+Donations go to support our expenditures for infrastructure, trash facilities, generators, fuel, mutant vehicle expenses, structures, equipment transportation, supplies, equipment shipment, and storage.
+Please note that every member of the camp is required to work daily to keep the camp clean.
+WE ARE NOT A PLUG AND PLAY CAMP, NEVER HAVE BEEN, AND NEVER WILL BE.

 - Bicycles: Bikes are strongly recommended for all camp participants, as the distances are too vast to walk.
-The camp has some spare bicycles that are available by advance arrangement.
+The camp has some spare bicycles that are available by advance written request and confirmation!

 - Serving Alcohol to Minors: Just as anywhere else in the USA, it is illegal to serve alcohol to minors.
 Big Brother--as in law enforcement, both in uniform and undercover--is watching.
 Above The Limit does not serve alcohol to minors, and serving staff are required to card anyone who appears underage.
-Even if a guest to camp shows up with no pockets (e.g wearing their birthday suit), if they look underage they still need ID.
+Even if a guest to camp shows up with no pockets (e.g wearing their birthday suit), if they look underage, they still need ID.
+Sadly, there are sting operations every year.

-- Personal Responsibility: You are personally responsible for everything you do while you are at Burning Man and participating in Above The Limit.
+- Personal Responsibility: You are personally and individually responsible for everything you do while you are at Burning Man and participating in Above The Limit.
 Above The Limit is a collection of independent parties.
 You are responsible for yourself at all times, in every regard, as you approach, once you enter, and as you leave Black Rock City.
 Above and beyond the provision for individual survival, every camp member is required to help ensure our collective survival by following common sense rules relating to public safety and community well-being.
 Every participant at the event is expected to abide by these standards.
 Community membership in Above The Limit is a privilege, as is attendance at Burning Man.
 Violation of these requirements could result in ejection from the community.
 Individuals camping at Above The Limit accept no liability for anyone or anything other than themselves and their individual actions.
-All individuals camping with Above The Limit agree to be bound by these terms.
-Burning Man Participant Survival Responsibilities.
+All individuals camping with Above The Limit agree to be bound by these terms and the terms contained in Burning Man Ticket Terms and Conditions.

-- Illegal Drugs: While on the playa, ALL STATE AND FEDERAL LAWS APPLY.
+- Illegal Drugs: Again: While on the playa, ALL STATE AND FEDERAL LAWS APPLY.
 Big Brother--as in law enforcement, both in uniform and undercover--is watching.
-The camp collectively and camp members individually take no responsibility for any importation or use of illegal drugs in our camp.
-We do alcohol, OK?
+The camp collectively and camp members individually take no responsibility for any importation or use of illegal drugs or substances in our camp.